Scholarly Publishing

 Scholarly publishing, or scholarly communications, refers to "the system through which research and other scholarly writings are created, evaluated for quality, disseminated to the scholarly community, and preserved for future use.
 The system includes both formal means of communication, such as publication in peer-reviewed journals, and informal channels, such as electronic listservs" (Association of College and Research Libraries, 2003).

-Open Access and Open Data are parts of a movement to help better share research and make it available so that all can benefit, including researchers who get increased visibility for their work.
+Open Access and Open Data are part of a global movement to share research more widely, helping everyone benefit, including researchers who can increase the visibility and impact of their work.
+Learn how you can be part of this growing community.

 Scholar Profiles